liuqiangus/Atlas/README.md

 Network Simulator.

 Install NS-3 3.36, either with official instruction or provided bash file.
+(THe deatiled instructions are in "others/" folder)

 Add additional files (i.e., $edge/$) in NS-3 $contrib/$ folder, and rebuild.